Painted by Henri Rousseau, 1910

 Tolkien argued that the goal of imaginative art is to sharpen your longing for the impossible, making us recognize and clarify our desires--both so they don't trip us up, and so we seek what really matters to us, socially approved of or not--"possible" or not!

-I think Rousseau and Yadwigha succeeded in that: doesn't this make you want to dream Yadwigha style?
+I think Rousseau and Yadwigha succeeded here: doesn't this make you want to dream Yadwigha style?

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books